I’ll never forget the day I drove to school and saw my kids’ sad faces. My heart sank. No parent wants to see their child upset.

 ♥ Avoid power struggles

-♥ Get kids do chores
+♥ Get kids to do chores

 To spark your playfulness, I wrote an entertaining, easy to read book, Parenting—Let’s Make a Game of It.
 Learn playful ways to stop struggling with your kids, ages 2-12.
 You’ll make parenting easier.
 You’ll empower your kids.
-And you’ll connect your family.
+And you’ll connect with your family.

 No time to read?
 No problem.
 Each light-hearted story only takes 5 minutes.
 And the down-to-earth tone leaves you feeling encouraged.